 - Cast: Raaj Kumar, Priya Rajvansh, Pran, Prithviraj Kapoor, Ajit

-This has to be one of the most unusual Hindi films ever mainly because the whole movie was in verse. this movie was based on the legendary story written by waris shah, the punjabi version of romeo and juliet.
-Raj kumar was campy but awesome,, he was made to play ranjha.
-His dialog delivery is unique and fits this genre of movies to a T. the music was extra-ordinary., the dialogs and lyrics written by kaifi azmi nothing short of spectacular.the lead actress was the only weak link,a log of wood may have done better!!
+Raj Kumar was campy but awesome; he was made to play Ranjha.
+His dialog delivery is unique and fits this genre of movies to a T. the music was extraordinary., the dialogs and lyrics written by Kaifi Azmi nothing short of spectacular.the lead actress was the only weak link, a log of wood may have done better!!
 Nonetheless, this movie is an achievement in the world of desi cinema and needs to be seen by movie aficionados everywhere.

-It is based on legendary tale of love and passion from the land of punjab. wrtitten in 16th century by Warris Shah, the cinematic adaptation is brilliant!
-Since the original creation is in poetry, the director took a bold step to have the entire film in rhyme…which strangely works like magic. inspired by the paintings of sobha singh, a legendary painter from punjab, the imagery of the film is wonderful.
-Thanks to cinematic genuis of cinematographer jal mistry!
-Sets and art direction of the film also stands out, and so does Chetan Anand- the director and Kaifi Azmi, the dialogue writer!
+It is based on the legendary tale of love and passion from the land of Punjab.
+Written in the 16th century by Waris Shah, the cinematic adaptation is brilliant!
+Since the original creation is in poetry, the director took a bold step to have the entire film in rhyme, which strangely works like magic.
+Inspired by the paintings of Sobha Singh, a legendary painter from Punjab, the imagery of the film is terrific.
+Thanks to the cinematic genius of cinematographer Jail Mistry!
+Sets and art direction of the film also stand out, and so does Chetan Anand- the director and Kaifi Azmi, the dialogue writer!

 - Director: Mansoor Khan

 - Cast: Aamir Khan, Juhi Chawla, Dalip Tahil, Raj Zutshi